jabrena/developer-guides/docs/guides/permissions-and-errors.md

 **400 Bad request - Invalid format**

 An input query parameter is incorrect.
-For example, the Airport & City Search API expects a location parameter in the expected IATA standard.
+In the example below, the Airport & City Search API returns an error because the location parameter is not in the expected IATA standard.

 ```json
 {